-The Northern Lights Council is pleased to offer Packs and Troops the opportunity to earn free rank insignia throughout 2019.
+The Northern Lights Council is pleased to offer Packs and Troops the opportunity to earn free rank insignia through March 31, 2020.
 Qualifying units will receive free rank insignia each time a Scout advances in rank.
 This offer is made possible by the annual Friends of Scouting campaign and council product sale.
 To qualify for free rank insignias a unit must meet each of the following requirements:

-The following units have qualified for 2019 (additional units may qualify once they have attained their Friends of Scouting goal):
+The following units have qualified to receive free rank advancements through March 31, 2020 (additional units may qualify once they have attained their Friends of Scouting goal):

 We thank these units for their support of the Northern Lights Council!

 Report to the State 2019

 The Report to the State was held on Wednesday, February 13 at the Elks Club in Bismarck.
 The annual event has been sponsored by the Bismarck Rotary Club starting in 1922 (this being the 97th year).
 Youth members from different Northern Lights Council programs - Cub Scouting, Scouts BSA, Venturing and Exploring give a report outlining what happened in Scouting during the previous year.
 The official report is presented to the Governor during the Rotary Club meeting and other legislators during a tour of the capital.
 Thank you to the Rotary Club, all of the participants including Governor Bergum, Gen. Dorhmann and our youth members.
 Special thank you to Dale Sandstrom for chairing the event again this year.

 You’ve been asking for details about these new items, and today, we’ve got answers to share.